 5 steps to building regulations approval

-Self builder or planning on making improvements to a property?
+Are you a self builder or planning on making improvements to a property?
 Follow these five steps to building regulations approval and getting that all important completion certificate.

 1. Choose a building control surveyor

 You can choose the building control provider that best fits your needs - most people use the not-for-profit service offered by their local council.

 Known variously as building inspectors, district surveyors or building control surveyors, they are impartial building professionals with in-depth local knowledge of site conditions and issues and expertise in the building regulations, British and European standards and codes of practice that the new building must comply with.

 All local authority building control teams in England and Wales work as part of the local authority building control (LABC) network.